 Breakfast meetings are usually arranged by businesses and associations.
 They allow small groups of people to network which means you have more time to speak with individuals and you can talk in more depth.
 These meetings are especially beneficial for people whose busy schedules prevent them from attending networking events as they are held before the working day commences.

-The environment is more relaxing than other networking events which means you're likely to remain calmer and perform better.
+The environment is more relaxing than other networking business opportunities which means you're likely to remain calmer and perform better.
 Talking to people in the morning, before any work stresses, may also help you stay more focused and alert.

 Exercise is not only beneficial for forming social connections - it can also help with business connections.
 It doesn't matter whether you participate in a team sport or an individual sport, there's always a chance to strike up a conversation with a fellow athlete.
 Strong rapports can quickly be built by suffering together and comradeship, such as, going on a parkrun.